JoinColony/colonyNetwork/docs/_Docs_Permissions.md

 order: 4
 ---

-In the full implementation of the Colony protocol, any account with reputation in a colony should be allowed to move shared funds proportional with their reputation score.
+In the full implementation of the Colony protocol, decision making will be weighted on reputation and/or token value of an account.
+Actions that are currently permissioed, such as moving shared funds, will be allowed proportional to an account's reputation score.
 This functionality is planned for later releases.

 In the `glider` release, permissions within a colony are based on roles.